Gale College: Founder's Day

 Throughout the school's varied history, it held a "Founders Day" celebration on June 4.
-A wreath was usually placed at George Gale's tomb and the grounds were typically open to the public.
+A wreath was usually placed at Gale's tomb and the grounds were typically open to the public.
 The day celebrated Gale's founding of the school, his platting of Galesville, and his work to develop Trempealeau County.

 Historic Place

 Several buildings on the campus were listed as a historic district with the National Register of Historic Places on February 14, 1997.

 Current use

 The Old Main building is being restored by the Old Main Historical & Community Arts Center.
 The group rents out the building for events and holds fundraisers.
-Volunteers are compiling the history of the area, building a digital database and collecting local genealogy information.
+Volunteers are compiling the history of the area, building a digital database, and collecting local genealogy information.
 Another building is being used as a kindergarten.